cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     $Id$
 ==================================================================

  1. ...
-Brief description of the CT1 package
+Brief description of the CT1 package (and known bugs) 1.1. ...
- 1.1. ...
 How to start using CT1 -- An introduction to CT1
  1.2. ...
 Components of the CT1 distribution
  1.3. ...
 Acknowledgments